elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 | [Part 3 Step 13](#part-3--step-13-converting-to-3-mm-filament) |  |  | 1x | Assembled Structure |

 * This is the final step in the assembly instructions.

-### Import an STL 3D Model File
-I used File-Import-ImportSTL/OBJ/AMF/3MF/PRUSA to import a file,  terminator_pencil_holder_fixed.stl, and changed all three X/Y/Z scale factors to 25%.
-This STL file is 18,697 lines long and is human-unreadable in Atom; the file is the output of a 3D modeling tool that has been used to create a model of a terminator head hollowed out into a pencil holder.

-### Export an INI PrusaSlicer Configuration File
-I used File-Export-ExportConfig to produce a file, modix-terminator-config.ini, consisting of 235 lines of human-readable text that set values for alphabetically sorted parameters, specifying everything about the system except the details of the STL 3D model file(s), their position, scale, rotation, infill%, and support type.

-### Create and Save a 3MF PrusaSlicer Project File
-I used File-SaveProject to produce a file, modix-terminator-project.3mf, that is an executable for PrusaSlicer.
-If you make changes to the project in the project file, any .ini files you have created will not be updated.

-### Export a GCODE Output File
-I used ExportGCode to create a file, modix-terminator.gcode, consisting of 98,227 lines of code telling the printer every last little thing it has to do in what order with what parameter settings.
-While GCode is tedious, it is human readable, and there are lists of GCode commands e.g. http://marlinfw.org/docs/gcode/M206.html.